Calgary woman loses $800k in romance scam: ‘I have nothing left’ | Globalnews.ca

 “It’s really important to report these crimes to police, the Canadian Anti-Fraud Centre, Better Business Bureau… so these organizations can determine what sort of resources can be put into this.”

-Gagnon says it will take much more than status quo to turn the tide in this situation.
+Gagnon says it will take much more than status quo to turn the tide on this situation.

 “I think Canada has become a bit of a target for fraudsters.
 In the United States, I believe the penalties are much more severe.
 Canada is (still working through that),” Gagnon explained.